 What I fail to understand is the needs to have a nanny for each child.
 I’ve seen 3 spoil brats with 3 nannies!

 Around our apartment I’ve seen a girl probably around 8-9 years old still with a nanny and one day in an elevator this girl – a brat obviously – dropped something on the floor and snapped at the nanny to pick it up.
 Shocking!
 Made me wonder where did she learn to treat the nanny that bad?
 Surprising?
 I don’t think so!

 Back at the mall…

-Of course there’s a possibility that the nanny had eat at home but it’s just upsetting to see this common sighting.
-Even my mother who always have a housekeeper (we never have a nanny growing up) made comments sometimes when she see these poor treatments.
+Of course, there’s a possibility that the nanny already ate at home but it’s just upsetting to see this common sighting.
+Even my mother who always have a housekeeper (we never have a nanny growing up) made comments sometimes when she sees these poor treatments.

 Since we are still nanny-less after our first and last experience with a domestic helper – I refuse to hire a nanny specifically.
-I just need someone to help me when I have errands to do such as going to the banks and other places that’s not very child friendly and watch Lil’ A at the play area if I’m meeting some friends for lunch and my mom’s housekeeper has been sufficient enough for this.
+I just need someone to help me when I have errands to do such as going to the banks and other places that are not very child-friendly and watch Lil’ A at the play area if I’m meeting some friends for lunch and my mom’s housekeeper has been sufficient enough for this.

 Substitute nanny paychecks will be double during the Eid holiday where most families are frantically searching for someone to temporarily do the nanny duties.
-Has Indonesian parents became so strongly dependent on their nannies that they couldn’t even survive without them for 2 weeks?
+Have Indonesian parents become so strongly dependent on their nannies that they couldn’t even survive without them for 2 weeks?
 Again, it might be a different scenario for working moms.